MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-service-bus.md

     }
     ```

-3. Save and close the main application Java file.
+1. Save and close the file.

-### Define a simple Java class
+### Define a test Java class

-1. Create a new Java file named *User.java* in the package directory of your app.
+1. Using a text editor, create a Java file named *User.java* in the package directory of your app.

-2. Open the *User.java* file in a text editor, and add the following lines to define a generic user class that stores and retrieves user's name:
+1. Define a generic user class that stores and retrieves user's name:

     ```java
     package com.wingtiptoys.servicebus;